-3.9 After a period of one year, an Engaged NGO may request status as a NGO
+3.9 After a period of one year, an Engaged NGO may request status as a NGO Participant within the VPI and VPA.
+The status of "NGO Participant" applies irrespective of whether the NGO is an international- or national-level NGO.

-19 Where attendance at a meeting or a portion thereof is restricted, the Secretariat or a member designed by the NGO Pillar shall provide advance writing noticed to the Engaged NGOs.
+&lt;sup>19 Where attendance at a meeting or a portion thereof is restricted, the Secretariat or a member designed by the NGO Pillar shall provide advance writing noticed to the Engaged NGOs.

-20 When votes are taken at such VPI meetings, the meeting/event Chair shall be obligated to remind attendees that votes may only be cast by Participants.
+&lt;sup>20 When votes are taken at such VPI meetings, the meeting/event Chair shall be obligated to remind attendees that votes may only be cast by Participants.